 Every networked environment generates thousands of logs from assorted systems.
-AlienVault USM Anywhere allows you to manage those logs and, through the use of rules, allows you to prevent and frustrate attacks.
+AlienVault USM Anywhere enables you to manage those logs and, through the use of rules, you can prevent and frustrate attacks.
 The management of the different USM Anywhere rules helps you to make the most of your environment.

 Keep in mind that setting up a rule base is an iterative process.
 That means it happens relatively slowly and needs to be tuned over a period of time.
 There are always new attacks and new indicators to monitor.

-- Correlation RulesA correlation rule correlates incoming events based on previously defined relationships defined in the correlation directive, associating multiple events, of the same or different event types, from the same data source..
-These are predefined rules, which are developed by AlienVault.
+- Correlation RulesA correlation rule correlates incoming events based on previously defined relationships defined in the correlation directive, associating multiple events, of the same or different event types, from the same data source.: These are predefined rules, which are developed by AT&T Cybersecurity.
 See Correlation Rules for more information.

-- Orchestration Rules.
-You can create and customize these rules to add specific policies for a particular eventAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation..
+- Orchestration Rules: You can create and customize these rules to add specific policies for a particular eventAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation..
 See Orchestration Rules for more information.
-There are the following orchestration rules
+There are these orchestration rules:

-- Notification Rules.
-Use these rules to create your own rules and receive notificationsCommunication of an important event, typically through an email message or other desktop display.
+- Notification Rules: Use these rules to create your own rules and receive notificationsCommunication of an important event, typically through an email message or other desktop display.
 In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms..
-See Notification Rules from the Orchestration Rules page for further information.
+See Notification Rules from the Orchestration Rules page for more information.

-- Response Action Rules.
-Use these rules to respond to an event or an alarm running an AlienApp.
-See Response Action Rules from the Orchestration Rules Page for further information.
+- Response Action Rules: Use these rules to respond to an event or an alarm running an AlienApp.
+See Response Action Rules from the Orchestration Rules Page for more information.